 Salil Tripathi was born in Bombay, India.
 For many years a correspondent in India, Singapore and Hong Kong for publications including India Today and Far Eastern Economic Review, he moved to London in 1999.
 He is a contributing editor at Mint and at Caravan in India.
-In the UK, with novelist Kamila Shamsie, he co-chairs the Writers-at-Risk Committee of English PEN.
+In the UK, he has been board member of English PEN from 2009 to 2013, and with novelist Kamila Shamsie, he co-chaired PEN’s Writers-at-Risk Committee.
 In November 2011, he won the third prize at the Bastiat Awards for Journalism about free societies, in New York.
-He is also on the board of English PEN.

 Salil has written for The Wall Street Journal, The International Herald Tribune, The Washington Post, The New York Times, The New Republic, The New Yorker, Salon, and The Philadelphia Inquirer in the United States; The Guardian, The Independent, The New Statesman, The Spectator, Prospect, and Index on Censorship in the United Kingdom; Far Eastern Economic Review in Hong Kong; Global Asia in South Korea; The National in the United Arab Emirates; Shinchosha in Japan, and a few other publications.
 In India, he had been assistant editor at the Indian Post and senior correspondent at India Today.

 He has been a senior visiting fellow for business and human rights at the Kennedy School, Harvard University, and is also an adviser to several global initiatives involving business and human rights.
 He graduated from the University of Bombay and later obtained his Masters in Business Administration from the Amos Tuck School of Business Administration at Dartmouth College in the United States.